 Blood Bowl costs and rewards are all in multiples of 10,000 gold.

 A simple comparison for collectible card game fans: In Magic: The Gathering, creatures' powers and toughnesses are generally in the single digits; a 10/10 creature is a big deal.
 A Pokémon with 10 HP, on the other hand, is a One-Hit-Point Wonder; the highest HP featured on any legal card is 230, and the biggest attack deals 300 damage.
 Digimon creatures have stats in hundreds, and Yu-Gi-Oh! cards have stats on the order of 2000, with some exceptions.
-Duel Masters creatures are in the thousands.
-Don't even think of using these figures to determine which creatures would win in a fight...
+Duel Masters creatures are in the thousands, with 1000 belonging to the weakest creatures and 39000 to the strongest (to-date).

 In Quest made an April Fools' Day joke about a new anime version of Magic, which multiplied every creature's power and toughness by 1,000.